*Little Vampire — Recommended

 The third story begins with dogs seeking sanctuary in the monsters’ haunted house.
 They’ve escaped from the secret lab of a bad guy who experiments on them.
 In trying to find them good homes, Little Vampire spends more time with Michael’s grandparents, who are nicely comforting.

 Overall, the tales are simple but with bite underneath, which makes them wonderful to share among different generations.
 This book is recommended, especially for fans of Scary Godmother.
 For additional vampire stories by Sfar aimed at an older audience, check out Vampire Loves.
-Preview pages are available at the publisher’s website.
 Greg McElhatton covers some of the series’ American publishing history in his review.
-(A complimentary copy for this review was provided by the publisher.)
+(The publisher provided a review copy.)